SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     You submitted the job using a repo that you are not allowed to use.
     Login in to your NIM account to see which repo you can use.

+-   Error message:

+    ```
+    sbatch: error: Batch job submission failed: Unable to contact slurm controller (connect failure)
+    ```

+    Possible causes/remedies:

+    There may be an issue with Slurm.
+If the error is still seen after a few minutes, report to NERSC.

 ### Runtime errors

 -   Error message: